Urumbukal Urangarilla

 Urumbukal Urangarilla is a 2015 Indian Malayalam-language comedy thriller film written and directed by Jiju Asokan.
 It features Vinay Forrt, Chemban Vinod Jose, Sudheer Karamana, Aju Varghese, Musthafa, Innocent, Ananya, Vanitha Krishnachandran, Janaki Krishnan, Thesni Khan and Kalabhavan Shajon.
-The film was released on 19 September 2015 to positive reviews from critics.
+The film was released on 19 September 2015 to positive reviews.

 Plot

-The story is based on thieves.
-A young man named Manoj associates with a theft guru, Kelu Ashan, to learn the art.
-However, Kelu Ashan is old and retired and hence, introduces him to one of his students, Benny, to be trained in the art of robbery.
+A young man named Manoj associates with Kelu Ashan, a guru of thieves, to learn the tricks of the craft.
+However, Kelu Ashan is now old and retired and hence, introduces him to one of his former disciples, Benny, to train him in the "art of robbery".
 Benny trains Manoj well.
-After Benny is caught, he meets Kelu Ashan again, who teaches him the "Science of Theft".
+After Benny is caught, Manoj meets Kelu Ashan again, who teaches him the "science of theft".
 Manoj eventually gets caught and is sent to jail where he meets Benny.
-At the jail, Manoj meets a dangerous thief named Carlos and befriends him.
-After getting released, Carlos plans a robbery along with Manoj's friends at a house.
-Soon, a twist shows that Manoj was actually looking for Carlos as he murdered his parents.
-His intention to become a thief and to get into jail as he learned Carlos was also in the jail, from Kelu Ashan.
+In jail, Manoj meets a dangerous thief named Carlos and befriends him.
+After getting released, Carlos plans to rob a house along with Manoj's friends.
+In a twist, it emerges that Manoj had actually been looking for Carlos all along as he had murdered his parents.
+His motivation to become a thief and go to jail emerged after he learned that Carlos was also in the jail.
 The robbery was actually a plan used to trap Carlos.
 After revealing all this, Manoj kills Carlos viciously by pouring honey, slathering sugar solution all over his body and scattering meat ants.
 Later, Manoj starts an old age home and his friends and Benny are shown living happily.